The minute you hear the word “cancer” or “tumor”, the first thing you want to know is the truth about mast cell tumor dog life expectancy.

 Mast Cell Tumor Dog Diets

-There seems to be a belief that a chronically lowered immune system can spawn nasty things like mast cell tumors in dogs.
+It is thought that a chronically lowered immune system can contribute to mast cell tumors in dogs.
 Some veterinarians believe that a suppressed immune system could bring out cancer that was already there.
 It’s not clear whether drugs that suppress the immune system actually cause cancer in dogs.

 The All Raw Diet